 The origins of my “Friday Offering”

+Friday.”
 Since I had friends and relations that he didn’t know I started passing them on, calling mine a “Friday Offering.”
 I rapidly progressed to finding my own material and my original supplier then ceased his weekly publication

 but over time my small distribution list has grown and is still growing.
 Encouraged by the feedback and contributions I have received, the ‘Offering’ has grown and the format become established to be my latest news and wry observations,

 Bob Hambleton's novel, “Sarina’s Challenge,” ISBN No. 978-1-911113-48-5 the first book in the Sarina series is available from all usual outlets or direct from the distribtors, simply